 A group of Montreal nightclubs have joined forces to put on a protest against the ongoing ban on dancing in Quebec venues.
 Popular nightlife spots affected by the regulation, like Stereo, Le Salon Daomé, Flyjin, and Le Belmont, among others, have created a Facebook event for a parade of floats, performers, “very loud” music, and lights, set to take place on October 23, from 2 p.m. to 8 p.m. beginning on Avenue du Parc and Duluth.
 As of Tuesday morning, 1.7 thousand responded that they’d be attending.

 Announcing the parade-protest on Facebook, Stereo explained: “We believed the freedom to gather and dance would come upon full vaccination.
 That all or most restrictions would be removed with the implementation of the vaccine passport.
 Nothing happened.”
-The sentiment is shared by more than 5,000 others who’ve signed a Change.org petition also seeking the lifting of the ban on dancing, Cult MTL reports.
+The sentiment is shared by more than 5,000 others who’ve signed a Change.org petition seeking to lift the ban on dancing, Cult MTL reports.

 Les Filles Fattoush, Now Also a Cookbook